qarmin/czkawka/README.md

 - Written in memory safe Rust
 - Amazingly fast - due using more or less advanced algorithms and multithreading support
 - Free, Open Source without ads
 - Multiplatform - works on Linux, Windows and macOS
+- Cache support - second and further scans should be a lot of faster than first
 - CLI frontend, very fast to automate tasks
-- GUI GTK frontend - uses modern GTK 3 and looks similar to FSlint
+- GUI frontend - uses modern GTK 3 and looks similar to FSlint
-- Light/Dark theme match the appearance of the system(Linux only)
-- Saving results to a file - allows reading entries found by the tool easily
 - Rich search option - allows setting absolute included and excluded directories, set of allowed file extensions or excluded items with * wildcard
-- Image previews to get quick view at the compared photos
 - Multiple tools to use:
   - Duplicates - Finds duplicates basing on file name, size, hash, first 1 MB of hash
   - Empty Folders - Finds empty folders with the help of advanced algorithm